 Note: If the above suggestion does not fix the issue and you still continue to experience problems adding HTML code to your content, you may need to look at other options.
 This may include:

 - Getting help from an experienced WordPress support service provider

 - Searching the WordPress Support Forum or WordPress troubleshooting resources for possible causes and solutions

-- Contacting your hosting provider for help
+- Contacting your webhosting company for assistance